 - Not every playbook is equal.
 Playbooks should be built specifically to address what stage a company is at.
 By defining your goals, a company can build the right processes around achieving those goals and build a roadmap to success.

 - This may seem obvious, but the most comprehensive playbooks will cover every aspect of what you offer.
 B2B buyers can be overly finicky, so detailing the ins-and-outs of your product or service will make it clear how you can get creative to meet their needs, and when to shut down a deal that falls beyond your capabilities.

 - Map out your sales process from start to finish, from how are leads being driven into the pipeline to how they are being closed.
 Define the different stages, what and who is required at each stage, and what is the end deliverable.

 Who are we selling to?

-- By defining your Ideal Customer Profile (ICP) and Buyer Personas, you will be able to clearly articulate who you should be targeting, why you are targeting them, and how you should be targeting them.
+- By defining your Ideal Customer Profile (ICP) and Buyer Persona, you will be able to clearly articulate who you should be targeting, why you are targeting them, and how you should be targeting them.

 - Include detailed information on specific criteria for what makes a company fit within your ICP, and also detail what criteria would make a company not a fit.

 - For Buyer Personas, detail what buyer roles you should target by title, then create specific buyer personas that each role can fit within.
 Clearly define their core responsibilities, KPIs, challenges/pains and how you can help them directly.
 Include any insights, tips or stats that are relevant to them as well that you can use to catch their attention or get them thinking about problems they may not realize they have or solutions they may not have considered.